-formulating its management plan, and encourage appropriate Our Group defines risk culture as a basic philosophy that prescribes the codes, attitudes, and conduct of the Group's risk-taking by all directors, officers and employees.
-In this organizations, as well as its directors, officers and employees, way, the Group aims to build sustainable business models that flexibly execute risk taking, risk management and risk that contribute to enhancing corporate value and stakeholder control based on an appropriate assessment of risks, guided value, and strives to get risk culture understood and embraced by a high degree of self-discipline based on a fiduciary spirit. through e-Learning and discussion-based training to foster risk We define risk-taking policies for each Group business when culture and get it rooted across the Group.
+formulating its management plan, and encourage appropriate risk-taking by all directors, officers and employees.
+In this way, the Group aims to build sustainable business models that contribute to enhancing corporate value and stakeholder value, and strives to get risk culture understood and embraced through e-Learning and discussion-based training to foster risk culture and get it rooted across the Group.